erl_nif

 Create a list containing the characters of the

-null-terminated string string
+null-terminated string string with encoding encoding.

-Make a subbinary of binary bin_term
+Make a subbinary of binary bin_term, starting at

-with a length of size
+zero-based position pos with a length of size bytes.

-must be a binary or bitstring and
+bin_term must be a binary or bitstring and

-must be less or equal to the number of whole
+pos+size must be less or equal to the number of whole

-bytes in bin_term
+bytes in bin_term.

-Create a tuple term of arity cnt
+Create a tuple term of arity cnt.
+Expects

-) of type ERL_NIF_TERM as the
+cnt number of arguments (after cnt) of type ERL_NIF_TERM as the

 elements of the tuple.